Nebraska Coliseum: Renovation

 In 1987, the university announced a renovation of the Coliseum alongside plans for an adjacent recreation center.
 Renovations included expanding and repairing the swimming pool, which was condemned in 1986, adding additional offices, and installing an overhead jogging track in the main arena.
 Construction began in 1989 and was completed in 1992.

 Closure

-Since volleyball vacated the arena in 2013, it is no longer the primary home venue for any varsity athletic programs, though it is used as a practice facility and office space by Nebraska's gymnastics teams.
+Since volleyball vacated the arena in 2013, it is no longer the primary home venue for any varsity athletic programs, though it was used as a practice facility and office space by Nebraska's gymnastics teams until the purpose-built Francis Allen Training Center opened in April 2020.
 It was incorporated into the university's Campus Recreation Center and is attached to Cook Pavilion.

 Basketball

 Nebraska hosted its first event at the unfinished arena on February 6, 1926, a basketball game against Kansas.
 A crowd of 5,000, the largest for a basketball game in school history at the time, packed into temporary bleachers to see a 25–14 Jayhawks victory.
 When construction was completed months later, the Coliseum could hold 8,000 spectators.

 Nebraska's basketball program was generally unsuccessful in its fifty years at the Coliseum, though a nine-day stretch in 1958 produced two of the most memorable games in school history, wins over Wilt Chamberlain-led Kansas and top-ranked Kansas State.
 Nebraska moved to the NU Sports Complex (later dedicated as the Bob Devaney Sports Center) when it was completed in 1976.

 Nebraska's women's team played its first varsity season in 1975–76 at the Coliseum before also moving to the NU Sports Complex, and later to West Haymarket Arena.
 For several decades, the Coliseum hosted the Nebraska School Activities Association Boys and Girls State Basketball Championship.